-The original bus floors were pretty rough, with areas of flaking rust and a few spots with holes large enough to see straight through to the ground below that had to be dealt with first.
+The original bus floors were pretty rough.
+There were areas of flaking rust and a few spots had holes large enough to see through to the ground below.
+Those had to be dealt with first.
 There was a lot of grinding and patchwork, replacing and reinforcing the old metal.
 Luckily, it was mostly superficial – rust can be a skoolie killer if not dealt with properly.
-Once the repair work was done, we laid down several solid coats of Rust-Oleum to prevent further damage and it was time to build.
+With the repair work done, we laid down several solid coats of Rust-Oleum to prevent further damage and it was time to build.

 We chose to install a floating sub-floor, which means it isn’t anchored down with screws or nails and sits on top of the insulation.
-These floors have one really big plus when it comes to skoolies, in that they allow more forgiveness for the constant movement and room for fluctuation due to changes in temperature.
+These floors have one really big plus when it comes to skoolies.
+They allow more forgiveness for constant movement and room for fluctuation due to changes in temperature.

 THE ACTUAL SKOOLIE FLOORS

-Although we played around with the idea of using real wood for the floors, we ultimately decided on laminate flooring instead.
-We’d used real wood at our previous house and loved it, but it got scratched and dinged up frequently and required a lot of maintenance.
-Given that this was to be a moving house, with two teenagers and a Great Dane sharing our space, we knew we needed something tougher.
+Although we played around with the idea of using real wood for the floors, we ultimately decided on laminate flooring.
+We used real wood at our previous house and loved it.
+However, it got scratched and dinged up frequently and required a lot of maintenance.
+Since this was to be a moving house, with two teenagers and a Great Dane, we needed something tougher.

 We chose a beautiful, light-colored laminate flooring called Ocean Oak.
-This brand is waterproof and easy to install with click and lock technology.
-We established a system quickly and had most of it done the first day.
+This brand is waterproof and easy to install with click-and-lock technology.
+We established a system quickly and had most of it done on the first day.
 The only difficult part was the precision cutting required around the wheel wells.

-Finally, after a week of work, our floor was done.
+Finally, we finished our floor after a week of work.
 The first thing we did was lay down and close our eyes, imagining the walls and furniture around us.
-After trying to figure out exactly where we were laying, we realized we could make it even better and grabbed a roll of painter’s tape to map out the layout.
-Turns out we’d been laying on our kitchen counters, and giddy that our dream was becoming a reality, we laughed much harder than was necessary.
+After trying to figure out exactly where we were laying, we realized we could make it even better.
+We grabbed a roll of painter’s tape to map out the layout.
+Turns out we’d been laying on our kitchen counters.
+Giddy that our dream was becoming a reality, we laughed much harder than was necessary.

 We sat there on our new skoolie floors, tea mugs in hand, planning and talking until the sun faded from the sky.
 If we’d only known that this was the last big success we’d have before we started hitting roadblock after roadblock, we might not have enjoyed it as much, but I will always remember that moment as one of the happiest moments of my life up to that point – sprawled out on the floor with our hopes and dreams.